itsvivianjoseph/load-balancer/README.md

 # Load Balancer 🚀

-A simple load balancer project where I'm experimenting with proxy servers, load balancing, and adding a touch of Swagger OpenAPI.
+A simple load balancer project where I'm experimenting with proxy servers, load balancing, and adding Swagger OpenAPI docs.

 ## What's the Process?
    1. Incoming Request